diaas-calculator/diaas-calculator-angular/README.md

 This is an opensource project.
 All the contributions are welcome!

-In case something inspires you, here's the top of my todo list (please contact me on slack before starting anything significant):
+In case something inspires you, here's the top of my todo list (please contact me on discord before starting anything significant):

 - add food as doses by default instead of 100g (1 egg, 1 portion of xxx = x grams)
 - pagination (don't display all food items, just 10 or 20 and paginate the next results)